Computing and Information Technology

-Information Security Program - the administrative, technical, or physical safeguards used to access, collect, distribute, process, protect, store, use, transmit, dispose of, or otherwise handle covered information.
+- The administrative, technical, or physical safeguards used to access, collect, distribute, process, protect, store, use, transmit, dispose of, or otherwise handle covered information.

-Service Providers - any person or entity that receives, maintains, processes, or otherwise is permitted access to covered information through its direct provision of services to the University.
+- Any person or entity that receives, maintains, processes, or otherwise is permitted access to covered information through its direct provision of services to the University.

 Under the oversight of the CISO, risk and privacy assessments are performed for all information systems that house or access covered information.
 These risk and privacy assessments shall address unauthorized access, use, disclosure, disruption, modification and/or destruction of information or the information system itself.
 Further, the assessments shall identify known potential threats, the likelihood of their occurrence and the magnitude of the impact of those threats should they occur.